isms/cs205-fall13-project/README.md

     pip install -r requirements.txt

-Prior to installing [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface), you need to have the libraries for an implementation of MPI on your system.
+Prior to installing `mpi4py`, you need to have the libraries for an implementation of [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface) on your system.
 We used [Open MPI](http://www.open-mpi.org/).

 Implementations